-- a) Apart from the requirements set out in General Rule A.5.2 of the University, a candidate must have a Master's degree in History or an equivalent qualification, obtained with an average of mark 65%. - b) Candidates that do not comply with this minimum requirement, may apply to the Research Director for an interview by an admissions panel before an application is made.
-The panel is compiled by the Research Director and may consider admission in light of the interview and other relevant considerations. - c) Only a limited number of candidates will be accepted onto the programme every year.
+- a) Apart from the requirements set out in General Rule A.5.2 of the University, a candidate must have a Master's degree in History or an equivalent qualification in a related discipline, obtained with an average of mark 65%. - b) Only a limited number of candidates will be accepted onto the programme every year.
 The number of candidates who will be accepted is subject to the School's policy and capacity.
-All applications are assessed on strict academic merits and requirements. - d) PhD students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - e) PhD students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
-Failure to do so may result in the termination of a student's studies. - f) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
+All applications are assessed on strict academic merits and requirements. - c) Students who fulfill the entry criteria, may initially receive provisional acceptance based on the capacity available.
+Thereafter, students may be required to go through a further selection process (the preparation of a draft research proposal and colloquium presentation) before the final approval of candidates is made. - d) PhD students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration.
+Failure to do so may result in the termination of a student's studies. - e) Should a student be accepted in this programme, a student may not change his/her programme during the Academic year.
 Should a student wish to change his/her programme, he/she would have to formally cancel his/her studies and re-apply for admission to the programme the following year.